mohamed67471/Linux-module/README.md

 Level Goal
 The password for the next level is stored in the only human-readable file in the inhere directory.
 Tip: if your terminal is messed up, try the “reset” command.
 # solution
+ls
+cd inhere
+strings ./*  as This command extracts human-readable ASCII and ./* this looks of all files in current directectory
+# solution 2
+file ./* - should show file07 as ascii text
+cat./-file07 = to show content of file 7

+passward :4oQYVPkxZOOEOO5pTW81FB8j8lxXGUQw